Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 How Long Is A Bobber Doggin Leader?

 The recommended length will change based on conditions and the fish you are trying to catch.
-Many anglers will recommend a 3 to 5-foot leader line but I believe these long leaders put you at risk of missing a bite, as I described above.
+Many anglers will recommend a three to five-foot leader line but I believe these long leaders put you at risk of missing a bite, as I described above.

 I use a 12″ to 30″ leader.